Canterbury Pitt table

-Next up was to sort out the locating/locking mechanisms that were used to fix the table to the side support on the campers wall when the table is up and in use.
+Next up was to sort out the locating/locking mechanisms that were used to fix the table to the side support on the wall of the camper when the table is up and in use.
 Luckily I had a couple of extra pieces of incomplete Canterbury Pitt furniture panels which had various fixtures and fittings on that I could potentially refurbish and use for the table locking mechanism.

 So it was a case of carefully unscrewing the items and giving them a good soaking in a penetrating oil bath.
 These should clean and loosen up nicely and allow me to use a nice mixture of original and new elements in the table refurbishment.